-- 1. They are not physically present at school but are completing work in a distance learning or online program approved by the school district and are meeting the following attendance requirements, - a.
-The student has completed instructional activities for no less than ninety (90%) of the time that services were provided in a virtual or distance learning format. - i.
-Instructional activities" shall include instructional meetings with a teacher, completed assignments that are used to record a grade for a student that is factored into the student's grade for the semester during which the assignment is completed, testing and school-sanctioned field trips, and orientation.
-Instructional activities may include online logins to curriculum or programs, offline activities, completed assignments, testing, face-to-face communications or meetings with school personnel via teleconference, videoconference, email, text, or phone, - b.
-The student is on pace for on-time completion of the course as required by the school district. - c.
-The student has completed instructional activities within the time that services were provided in a virtual or distance learning format during the academic year; or - 2.
-They have a medical condition that incapacitates the student and precludes them from participating in instruction in a traditional school setting and the student is able to progress in instruction via alternative education delivery methods approved by the local board of education.
+1. The student is not physically present at school but is completing work in a distance learning or online program approved by the school district and is meeting the following attendance requirements:

+a.
+The student has completed instructional activities for no less than ninety (90%) of the time that services were provided in a virtual or distance learning format.

+i.
+"Instructional activities" shall include instructional meetings with a teacher, completed assignments that are used to record a grade for a student that is factored into the student's grade for the semester during which the assignment is completed, testing and school-sanctioned field trips, and orientation.
+Instructional activities may include online logins to curriculum or programs, offline activities, completed assignments, testing, face-to-face communications or meetings with school personnel via teleconference, videoconference, email, text, or phone, b.
+The student is on pace for on-time completion of the course as required by the school district, c.
+The student has completed instructional activities within the time that services were provided in a virtual or distance learning format during the academic year; or

+2. A medical condition incapacitates the student and precludes participation in instruction in a traditional school setting and the student is able to progress in instruction via alternative education delivery methods approved by the local board of education.